-A bread board is also called protoboard is used to make temporary circuits for prototyping.
+A bread board is also called protoboard is ideally use for making temporary circuits for prototyping.
 Originally it was a wooden bread board when electronic devices were huge and bulky, people would take their mom’s breadboard, a few nails and start connecting wires onto the board to give themselves a platform on which to build their circuits.
 In the 1970’s the solderless breadboard became popular and these days the term “breadboard” is commonly used.

 Prototyping is the process of testing out new idea by creating an introductory model from which other models are created or copied, and it is one of the most common uses for breadboards.
 If someone is not sure how a circuit will work under a given set of parameters, it is best to build a prototype and test it out.